Hardy Amies (fashion house): № 14 Savile Row

 On 12 November 1945, Virginia, Countess of Jersey (erstwhile Hollywood film star and the first Mrs. Cary Grant), who had been a former client during his days at Lachasse, financed Amies' move to Savile Row.
 The following January, Amies established his own couture fashion house business – Hardy Amies Ltd. Although Savile Row is the home of English bespoke tailoring, the Hardy Amies brand developed to become known for its classic and beautifully tailored clothes for both men and women.
 The business quickly took off in the postwar years when customers, who had been deprived of couture during the preceding years, snapped up his elegant, traditional designs.
 Amies was quoted at the time as saying, "A woman's day clothes must look equally good at Salisbury Station as the Ritz bar".
 Amies was vice-chairman of the Incorporated Society of London Fashion Designers from 1954 to 1956 and then chairman from 1959 to 1960.

-Hardy Amies was located at № 14 Savile Row from 1946, until early 2019 when the store closed permanently.